 Home Inspector HVAC Training - Thank you!!
-I am training to become a home inspector and the info contained on this site is helpful in identifying issues that require an HVAC professional to resolve.
+I am training to become a home inspector, and the info contained on this site helps identify issues that require an HVAC professional to resolve.

 Home Inspector HVAC Training